madisonkohls/melody-mapper/README.md

 pip install sklearn
 FLASK_APP=mlmodel.py flask run
 ```
-5. Run the backend server by opening another CLI app in the directory melody-mapper and running:
+5. Run the backend server by opening another CLI app in the directory melody-mapper and run:
 ```
 cd melody-mapper
 cd backend
 nodemon server
 ```
-6. Run the site on your browser by opening another CLI app in. the directory melody-mapper and running:
+6. Run the site on your browser by opening another CLI app in the directory melody-mapper and run:
 ```
 cd melody-mapper
 npm start